 - Any age and permanently and totally disabled at any time during the year

-A child must meet one of the following relationship requirements.
+A child must meet at least one of the following relationship requirements.

 - Son, daughter, adopted child, stepchild, eligible foster child, or a descendant of any of them